rossant/collatepdf/README.md

 # collatepdf

-A simple Python script to **collate multiple PDFs into a single PDF**, with:
+A simple Python script to **collate multiple PDFs into a single PDF** with:

+* an optional cover page,
-* automatic TOC generation with global page numbering
+* automatic TOC generation with global page numbering,
-* automatic page resizing to ensure all pages in the collated PDF have the same dimensions
+* automatic page resizing to ensure all pages in the collated PDF have the same dimensions,
-* add an overlay bar on each page with the current file name and global page number
+* an overlay bar on each page with the current file name and global page number.

 **Note:** this is a quick-and-dirty, alpha-quality script I wrote for my own needs.
 Use at your own risks.
 Please feel free to improve it if you find it useful.

 ## Structure of the collated PDF

 - Optional cover PDF
-- Table of contents
+- Auto-generated table of contents
-- Optional divider pages
+- Optional divider pages between documents
 - PDF documents

 ![](screenshots/collatepdf.png)